hchiam/frontend-boilerplate/README.md

 - Clone or download this Git repo onto your computer.
 - Install [Node.js](https://nodejs.org/en/) if you don't have it yet.
+- Install gulp if you don't have it yet: `npm install gulp-cli -g` or `yarn global add gulp-cli`
 - Run `npm install`
 - Run `gulp` to run the default Gulp task